qctmgmtfw-external/bmc/README.md

 # bmc
-We create this repository for BMC open source code.
+We create this repository for Quanta BMC open source code.